 He disengaged from traditional academics and found a new world: skateboarding.
 Unlike soccer or other organized sports, “parents weren’t involved,” he says.
 “You didn’t need a mom or a dad to go to the game.”

-He latched onto the EMB crowd—the legendary Embarcadero skaters of San Francisco.
-"We were all pretty feral teenagers," he recalls.
-This wasn't just rebellion—it was finding a tribe that valued independence.
+He latched onto the EMB crowd, the legendary Embarcadero skaters of San Francisco — the epicenter of street skating in the late ‘80s and early ‘90s.
+“We were all pretty feral teenagers,” he recalls.
+“That became my first nonbiological family.”

 The Detention Center Turning Point